-The Designated Safeguarding Lead will:
+The Designated Safeguarding Lead at Venerable Bede (Mr J Exley) will:

-- Ensure each member of staff has access to and understands the Academy's Child Protection Policy and procedures, especially new and part-time staff. - Ensure the Academy's Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Trust Board regarding this. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the Academy in this. - Link with the Sunderland Safeguarding Children Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a Social Worker, are experiencing with teachers and the senior leadership team.
+- Ensure each member of staff has access to and understands the Academy's Child Protection Policy and procedures, especially new and part-time staff. - Ensure the Academy's Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Local Governing Body regarding this. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the Academy in this. - Link with the Sunderland Safeguarding Children Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a Social Worker, are experiencing with teachers and the senior leadership team.